Overview

 Designing for Teacher Learning and Teacher Education

-In addition to EDUC 7115 and EDUC 8135, three hours of advanced methods (qualitative or quantitative) are required.
-The three remaining credit hours are met through a course selected from within or outside the School of Education in consultation with the faculty advisor.
+In addition to EDUC 7115, six hours of advanced methods (qualitative or quantitative) are required.
+The six remaining credit hours are met through courses selected from within or outside the School of Education in consultation with the faculty advisor.
+Advanced research methods do not include required School of Education Core or Specialty Area courses.
 Although there are several courses that might fulfill this requirement, examples might include but are not limited to those noted below.

 Course options (examples):